oveleon/contao-component-style-manager/docs/SUPPORT.md

 ```

 ## Step 2: Expand the StyleManager DCA
 To be able to select the new DCA within the StyleManager configuration (CSS Groups), we need to make it known in the next step.
-To use the same naming scheme as in StyleManager, we name our new field "extendMyDca".
+To use the same naming scheme as in StyleManager, we name our new field "extend`table-name`" (`extendMyDca`).

 ```php
 use Contao\CoreBundle\DataContainer\PaletteManipulator;